Sunday, November 14, 2010

-After a pleasant 3 and-a-half hour drive into the backwoods of Louisiana, Miss D. and me arrived at the DSRSG venue, the Feliciana Retreat Center near Norwood.
-In addition to some fiercely dark skies, this site is a real winner far as amenities/infrastructure go: a “Lodge” with motel-like rooms, a new enclosed building perfect for vendors, a real dining hall with decent food, and a spacious observing field.
+After a pleasant 3 and-a-half hour drive into the backwoods of Louisiana, we arrived at the current DSRSG venue, the Feliciana Retreat Center near Norwood.
+In addition to some impressively dark skies, this site is a real winner far as amenities/infrastructure go: a “Lodge” with motel-like rooms, a new enclosed building perfect for vendors, a real dining hall with decent food, and a spacious observing field.

 How did we spend Wednesday afternoon?
-In addition to setting up our gear, the C8, our EZ-up, and all the ancillary astro-junk I’d been able to cram in the Toyota, I did a lot of watching and learning.
+In addition to setting up the gear, the C8, the EZ-up, and all the ancillary astro-junk I’d been able to cram into the Toyota, I did a lot of watching and learning.
 I am slated to take the reins of the DSRSG next year as its Managing Director, and I want to have a good handle on what to do.
 The last thing I want is to be the num-nuts who screws up the south’s oldest still-running star party.

-Settled-in, Dorothy, Celeste, and I waited for darkness.
-Which arrived on schedule but brought clouds with it.
-Wednesday night was a complete washout, but thankfully not a literal wash out like the first night of last year’s event.
+Settled-in, I waited for darkness.
+Which arrived on schedule, but brought clouds with it.
+Wednesday night was a complete washout, but thankfully not a literal wash out like the first night of the previous year’s event.
 There was rain, but not a deluge.
-I spent quite some time on the field early in the evening, but when the first drops began to fall, I scurried back to the lodge and spend a restful evening watching movies, browsing the Internet (thanks to the Lodge’s wireless Internet), and sampling the Rebel Yell.
+I spent quite some time on the field early in the evening, but when the first drops began to fall, I scurried back to the lodge and spend a restful evening watching movies, and browsing the Internet (thanks to the Lodge’s Wi-Fi).

 Thursday morning, D. and I returned to a mostly dry observing field festooned with still-standing EZ-Up canopies.
 One thing was sure when we stepped outside: a strong cold front had barreled through during the night.
 We’d gone from 70s to 50s, and the sky was now beautifully clear and blue.
 There was quite a bit of wind as the front continued to pass, but weather.com assured us it would calm after sundown.
 That was the good.
 The bad was that it would be cold Thursday evening, maybe in the lower 30s.
 For once, I wasn’t scared of the dropping mercury.
 I had a plan.